MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 ## Managing delegated permissions as an internal administrator

-As a Microsoft customer organization, you can have multiple partners registered as their resellers.
-It is not unusual for a single organization to use one partner as the delegated admin for their Office 365 subscription and another for Business Central.
-However, as soon as the delegated administration right is granted in the Microsoft 365 admin center, you cannot restrict partner access to a specific service only.
+As a Microsoft customer organization, you can have multiple partners registered as your resellers.
+It is not unusual for a single organization to use one partner as the delegated admin for their Office 365 subscription and another for [!INCLUDE [prodshort](../developer/includes/prodshort.md)], for example.
+However, as soon as the delegated administration right is granted in the [Microsoft 365 admin center](/office365/admin/admin-overview/about-the-admin-center), you cannot restrict partner access to a specific service only.
 The delegated admin access applies to all Microsoft services that your organization subscribes to.

 If you do not need delegated admin help continuously, you can restrict access for the partner users into your environment.
 There are two approaches that you can use to restrict delegated admin access to a Business Center environment:

-- Disable a specific delegated admin user within the Business Central environment.
+- Disable a specific delegated admin user within the p[!INCLUDE [prodshort](../developer/includes/prodshort.md)] environment.
 For more information see [How to remove a user's access](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system).
 - Revoke delegated administration rights from all partner users at once in the Microsoft 365 admin center, without breaking the reseller relationship with the partner.

 In the Microsoft 365 admin center, internal administrators can find information about their partner relationships in the Settings/Partner Relationship menu.
 On the same page, you can remove delegated permissions from the partner, to restrict their access to Business Central and other services, while still keeping the reseller relationship with them.